What Is Xavier Initialization?

 Xavier Initialization image 5

-Even though the initialization with random weights picks the values indiscriminately, they are still chosen in a uniform manner.
-That means each one has the exact same probability of being chosen – it might sound intuitive, but it is important to stress it.
+Even though the random weight initialization selects the values indiscriminately, they are still chosen uniformly.
+That means each one has the same probability of being chosen—which may be intuitive, but it’s important to point out.

 Normal (Naïve) Initialization

-Another way we could go about this is by choosing a normal initializer.
-The idea is basically the same.
-This time, though, we pick the numbers from a zero-mean normal distribution.
-The chosen variance is arbitrary, but should be small.
-As you can guess, since it follows the normal distribution, values closer to 0 are much more likely to be chosen than other values.
+Another approach is to choose a normal initializer; the idea is the same.
+But this time, we select the numbers from a zero-mean normal distribution.
+The chosen variance is arbitrary but should be small.
+Values closer to 0 are much more likely to be chosen than others.

-An example of such initialization is to draw from a normal distribution with a mean 0 and a standard deviation 0.1:
+An example of a normal initialization is to draw from a normal distribution with a mean of 0 and a standard deviation of 0.1:

 Xavier Initialization image 6

-Our initial weights and biases will be picked randomly from the interval [-0.1, 0.1] in a random normal manner, where the mean is 0 and the standard deviation is 0.1 (variance 0.01).
+Our initial weights and biases will be picked randomly from the interval [-0.1, 0.1] in a usual random manner, where the mean is 0 and the standard deviation is 0.1 (variance 0.01).

-Although they were the norm until 2010, both methods are somewhat problematic, as they use the sigmoid function.
+Although they were the norm until 2010, both methods could be problematic because they use the sigmoid function.
 It was only recently that academics came up with a solution.

 What Are the Disadvantages of the Sigmoid Function?

-Weights are used in linear combinations which we then activate:
+The following example illustrates why sigmoid could be bad for your model or neural network.
+Weights are used in linear combinations, which we then activate:

 Xavier Initialization image 7

 In this case, we use the sigmoid activator.
-This function, like other commonly used non-linearities, is peculiar around its mean and its extremes:
+This function—like other commonly used non-linearities—is peculiar around its mean and extremes:

 Xavier Initialization image 8

-Activation functions take as inputs the linear combination of the units from the previous layer, right?
-Well, if the weights are too small, this will cause values that fall around this range:
+Activation functions take the linear combination of the units from the previous layer as inputs.
+If the weights are too small, this will cause values that fall around this range:

 Xavier Initialization image 9

 As you can see, unfortunately, the sigmoid is almost linear.
-If all our inputs are in this range (which will happen if we use small weights), our chosen function won’t apply a non-linearity to the linear combination as we want it to.
-Instead, it’ll apply a linearity:
+If all our inputs are in this range—which will occur if we use small weights—our chosen function won’t apply a non-linearity to the linear combination as we want it to.
+Instead, it’ll involve linearity:

 Xavier Initialization image 10

-Such an outcome is not ideal as non-linearities are essential for deep networks.
+Such an outcome is not ideal because non-linearities are essential for deep neural networks.

-If values are too large or too small, however, the sigmoid is almost flat, meaning the output will be only 1s or only 0s, respectively:
+But if values are too large or too small, the sigmoid would be almost flat—i.e., the output would be only 1s or 0s, respectively:

 Xavier Initialization image 11